 We invite you to get to know our current seminarians and to include them in your prayers.
 Our college seminarians attend Sacred Heart Seminary in Detroit, MI.
-Our major seminarians study at Mount St. Mary's Seminary in Emmitsburg, Maryland, St. John Vianney Seminary in Denver, Colorado, St. Paul Seminary in St. Paul, Minnesota, or at the Pontifical North American College in Rome, Italy.
+Our major seminarians study at Mount St. Mary's Seminary in Emmitsburg, Maryland, St. John Vianney Seminary in Denver, Colorado, or St. Paul Seminary in St. Paul, Minnesota.

 Check formation programs for information about the education and formation programs provided through the seminary system that prepare a man for the duties and life of a priest.

 A man aspiring to the priesthood should:

 - Practice his faith by attending weekly Mass, go to confession regularly and pray in some way each day.